James A. Redden Federal Courthouse

-The James A. Redden Federal Courthouse, formerly the United States Post Office and Courthouse, is a federal courthouse located in Medford, Jackson County, Oregon, United States.
+The James A. Redden Federal Courthouse, formerly the United States Post Office and Courthouse, is a federal courthouse located in Medford, Oregon, United States.
 Completed in 1916 under the supervision of architect Oscar Wenderoth, it houses the United States District Court for the District of Oregon.
 A substantial extension was completed in 1940, under the supervision of architect, Louis A. Simon.
 In September 1996, the United States Senate enacted a bill introduced by Oregon Senator Mark Hatfield to rename the building for long-serving District Court judge James A. Redden.
+In 2025 the building was listed for accelerated disposition (sale) by the federal government, having 29,834 square feet of rentable space.

 Significance

 The building is the earliest remaining federal courthouse in southern Oregon, and an early embodiment of the federal government in that region.
 The building, which was designed in the office of Oscar Wenderoth - Supervising Architect, U.S. Treasury, was constructed from 1915 to 1916.
 An identical building was constructed in Pendleton, Oregon, at the same time.
 Mr. Wenderoth was appointed to his position in 1912 and was responsible for planning many government buildings, especially post offices, before his retirement in 1929.
 The Medford Federal Building - U.S. Courthouse was designed with many elements of the Georgian Revival style including symmetry, rectangular plan with only minor protrusions, small window panes, arched topped windows (divided as a fan light), classically detailed cornice and balustrade, and red brick exterior.
 There are also elements of the Second Renaissance Revival style, such as the rusticated first story (performed in brick), a raised first floor with stone base, the lack of front door ornamentation, second level door height casement windows, and wrought iron window ornamentation.
 These elements give the overall composition a sense of larger scale that is more befitting a federal building.
 The Oregon State Historic Preservation Office classifies the building as American Renaissance Revival.